mcttn22/cmp-synoptic-project/README.md

       git config user.email {Your email};
       ```

-6. Create keystore for HTTPS with the following: *Note: Copy one command at a time*
+6. Create a keystore for HTTPS with the following: *Note: Copy one command at a time*
    - ```
      openssl req -x509 -newkey rsa:2048 -keyout keytmp.pem -out cert.pem -days 365 -nodes;
      openssl rsa -in keytmp.pem -out key.pem;
      openssl pkcs12 -export -out src/main/resources/keystore.p12 -inkey key.pem -in cert.pem
      ```
-   - You will be prompted to fill in information for the certificate and a password for the key store (just use something simple like "password"), make note of the keystore password.
+   - You will be prompted to fill in information for the certificate and a password for the keystore (just use something simple like "password"), make note of the keystore password.
 See the below demo:
      ![OpenSSL Demo](https://github.com/mcttn22/cmp-synoptic-project/blob/main/doc/openssl-demo.png?raw=true)

 7. Setup the database with: